chanzuckerberg/cellxgene/dev_docs/developer_guidelines.md

 * You can also install/launch the server side code from npm scrips (requires python3.6 with virtualenv) in `client/` directory run `npm run backend-dev`

 ## Running tests
 Client and server tests run on Travis CI for every push, PR, and commit to master on github.
-Smoke tests run nightly on master only.
+End to end tests run nightly on master only.

 ### Server unit tests
 Install development requirements `pip install -r server/requirements-dev.txt`